davenquinn/Thesis/text/introduction.md

 # Differently scaled explorations of continental margins

-This dissertation consists of several projects that explore different parts of this conceptual space and try to bridge the scale gap through the application of new methodologies.
+This thesis consists of several projects that explore different parts of this conceptual space and try to bridge the scale gap through the application of new methodologies.
 Within this overarching framework, the investigations here are aligned by their examination of the